 It covers topics like black key groupings, locating middle C, and right-hand playing in the C position; you’ll even learn your first right-hand melody, Beethoven’s “Ode to Joy”.

 Beyond the intro course, you’ll get access to some lessons from premium courses, along with eight songs.

-We have rated Flowkey a little higher than some other platforms offering a similar trial period because they don’t charge until the trial period ends; they even give you a reminder on day five.
+I have rated Flowkey a little higher than some other platforms offering a similar trial period because they don’t charge until the trial period ends; they even give you a reminder on day five.